bibby/radula/README.md

 Calling `verify [local_file] [remote_file]` simply runs the operations mentioned above and tests their outputs for likeness.

 To view raw metadata about a remote target, use `info [remote_file]`.
 The output will contain the etag and other data in JSON format.

+## Cleaning up messes

+If multipart uploads go awry, they can leave behind some unfinished artifacts in the form of orphaned upload parts.
+`radula` can now list these can clean up.

+The commands `multipart-list`, `mp-list`, and `mpl` are equivalent.
+For these examples, I've chosen to use `mp-list`.

+Listing can be done by bucket or for a key:

+    # list multipart uploads for a bucket
+    $ radula mp-list mybucket
+    bibby    ones.img        2~Q8r-pWTmMTbx_rhHa8-u3I3m-vjCF5F       Andrew Bibby    2015-09-23T19:39:14.000Z
+    bibby    zeros.img       2~MvM7KTr2sMcS_SfVzWO7T0chzJRUqvm       Andrew Bibby    2015-09-23T19:35:44.000Z

+    # list multipart uploads for a key
+    $ radula mp-list mybucket/zeros.img
+    bibby    zeros.img       2~MvM7KTr2sMcS_SfVzWO7T0chzJRUqvm       Andrew Bibby    2015-09-23T19:35:44.000Z

+Cleaning up a failed multi-part upload is as easy using a *clean* command in place of *list*.

+The commands `multipart-clean`, `mp-clean`, and `mpc` are equivalent.
+For these examples, I've chosen to use `mp-clean`.

+    # clean multipart uploads for a key
+    $ radula mp-clean mybucket/zeros.img
+    INFO:root:Canceling zeros.img 2~MvM7KTr2sMcS_SfVzWO7T0chzJRUqvm
+    True

+    # clean multipart uploads for a bucket
+    $ radula mp-list mybucket
+    INFO:root:Canceling ones.img 2~Q8r-pWTmMTbx_rhHa8-u3I3m-vjCF5F
+    True